aedgaras/aedgaras/README.md

 🎓 I'm 3rd year Informatics Engineering student at Kaunas University of Technology.

-💼 I'm currently working as a Junior Techninian at Kaunas University of Technology.
+💼 I'm ex Junior Techninian at Kaunas University of Technology, currently working as a freelance Web Developer.

 🔭 I’m currently working on a personal site.